ayoubben18/invoicer-sst/README.md

     ProviderTypeChoice --> HandleExistingProvider: type == "old"
     ProviderTypeChoice --> InvalidProviderType: otherwise

-    HandleNewProvider --> PublishProductValidationEvents
+    HandleNewProvider --> GenerateAndSendInvoice

     HandleExistingProvider --> PublishProductValidationEvents
     PublishProductValidationEvents --> WaitForProductValidation
     WaitForProductValidation --> GenerateAndSendInvoice

     GenerateAndSendInvoice --> [*]
     InvalidProviderType --> [*]

-    note right of PublishProductValidationEvents: Publishes events to checkif each product is new/existing note right of WaitForProductValidation: Waits for productvalidation results
+    note right of HandleNewProvider: Process new provider<br/>with all new products note right of PublishProductValidationEvents: Publishes events to check<br/>if each product is new/existing note right of WaitForProductValidation: Waits for product<br/>validation results
 ```

 ## Workflow Steps